 - The Refund schedule can be viewed online or obtained at the Student Accounts Office.

-Accounts are considered delinquent when the balance of tuition and fees (and if applicable residence costs) have not been paid by the term due date.
+Accounts are considered delinquent when the balance of fees (and if applicable residence costs) have not been paid by the term fee due date.
 A late fee of $50.00 will be charged each term on delinquent accounts.
-A second $50.00 late fee will be applied in the month following the term due date on delinquent accounts.
+A second $50.00 late fee will be applied in the month following the term fee due date on delinquent accounts.
 Interest at a rate set by the University will be charged weekly on delinquent accounts for the number of days overdue.

 A student whose account is delinquent for more than 30 days will be denied University privileges including access to transcripts.
 The student will be reinstated upon payment of all outstanding amounts, including any late fees and interest charges assessed.

 Students will not be permitted to register for another term or session until all outstanding accounts are paid.
 Subsequently, payments returned from one’s bank may result in the student being deregistered.

 Students whose accounts are delinquent on May 15 will not be eligible, at the sole discretion of the University, to receive their degree parchment at the May Encaenia ceremony.
 For October graduation the date is September 1.
 Parchments and transcripts are held until full payment is received.

 Accounts which become seriously delinquent may be placed on collection or further legal action may be taken.
 Students will be responsible for charges incurred as a result of such action.